-The Society for the Promotion of Hellenic Studies offers up to two annual bursaries of £200 each to enable students enrolled in a UK university to participate in a fieldwork project (excavation, survey, study season).
-Preference will be given to students participating in British School at Athens projects, engaged in postgraduate research, and unable to secure funding from other sources.
+The Society for the Promotion of Hellenic Studies offers up to two annual bursaries of £200 each to enable students enrolled in a UK universities to participate in a fieldwork project (excavation, survey, study season).
+Preference will be given to students participating in British School at Athens projects, engaged in postgraduate research, or unable to secure funding from other sources.

 The recipient is required to submit a short report on the use of the award to the Assistant Director by September 10th of the year in which the award was given.

 - Christian Lindesay (University of Wales Trinity Saint David) 20/21

 - Matthew Evans (University of Warwick) 20/21

 - Irene Liesk (Birkbeck, University of London) 18/19

 - Giannis Apostolou (University of Oxford) 17/18

 - Alexia Miltiadou Johansson (University of Liverpool) 16/17

 - Ellis Cuffe (University of Liverpool) 16/17